Tamoxifen: Infertility

 Tamoxifen is used for ovulation induction to treat infertility in women with anovulatory disorders.
 It is given at days three to seven of a woman's cycle.

 Tamoxifen improves fertility in males with infertility by disinhibiting the hypothalamic–pituitary–gonadal axis (HPG axis) via ER antagonism and thereby increasing the secretion of luteinizing hormone (LH) and follicle-stimulating hormone (FSH) and increasing testicular testosterone production.
+Some animal studies have suggested tamoxifen could have negative effects on sperm quality and prostatic and gonadal health.